You are here Biopharmaceutical/ Genomic glossary homepage > About These glossaries, FAQs for biopharmaceutical glossaries

 I've tried to make the different sections topical guidebooks to a field for those less familiar with the general area. - browsable and scannable (and many sites link to specific sections most relevant to theirs).
 I started by circulating paper glossaries before I was ready to put this up on the web and found that nobody wanted to read 15 pages worth at a go.
 It was only when I got the handouts down to one (double- sided) page that I started to get feedback.
 As glossaries grow I tend to split them off, but maintain ample cross- references,.

 11. Why don't the links to specific definitions in the glossaries always work or even exist?
 I've been busy trying to catch up with terms I want to input (a considerable backlog).
 I'm writing, editing, organizing and typing (and cutting and pasting) as fast as I can.
 FrontPage bookmarks seem to disappear at times.
-And the please fill out this form seems to interfere with links.

 12. Why aren't the definitions shorter?
 I try to keep shortening them, but am also adding more -- and some of them just haven't had a chance to be edited down sufficiently.
 Since I am looking for evolving definitions I hesitate to discard anything that looks potentially useful.
 But please let me know if you can suggest more succinct wording, find redundant sections, or have any other comments.

 13. What's your budget for this project?
 Minimal, except for my time, my company contributes the website and software (and supports some of my time) and a few hundred dollars for print books and subscriptions.
 (Not everything is on the web.)

 14. Why are you doing this?
 I’m having a good time, learning a lot and putting pieces together in a way I couldn't before.
 This serves internal uses - it's (to an extent) the basis for in- house indexing and information retrieval.